tbrockman/cf-takehome/README.md

     * While unlikely, these operations should be executed atomically (all or nothing).
     * Technically it's possible for people competing to store the same link at the exact same time to store it twice because we do a GET *and then* SET
   * **Pipelining**: (sending multiple commands without waiting serially for their results) would improve performance (but isn't enabled).
-  * RedisStack currently enables all additional modules (even though we only use RedisSearch), needs to be configured to remove what isn't needed.
+  * [RedisStack](https://redis.io/docs/about/about-stack/) currently enables all additional modules (even though we only use RedisSearch), needs to be configured to remove what isn't needed.
-  * We use Redis Timeseries for storing link analytics, but without any compaction enabled (which would improve performance and reduce storage footprint)
+  * We use [Redis Timeseries](https://redis.io/docs/data-types/timeseries/) for storing link analytics, but without any compaction enabled (which would improve performance and reduce storage footprint if it were intelligently configured).
 * **Deployment:**
   * Because we leverage Redis, our API routes are *not* compatible with Edge runtimes (although Cloudflare Workers support TCP connections -- `ioredis` still assumes a Node.js environment) -- meaning deploying our application would require running a Node.js server somewhere.
   * The current docker compose file (provided for simplicity of execution) likely isn't what we would want to deploy to production.
 We would probably want to create Kubernetes manifests with necessary service and deployment specs (containing some concrete resource budgets) and horizontal pod autoscaling.